Black Rock Hot Springs is a secret natural hot spring near Taos, New Mexico that looks out to the Rio Grande.

 On our recent New Mexico roadtrip, we chanced upon a locals-only secret: nature's Black Rock Hot Springs.
 This wasn't the original plan.
 Along with the Great Sand Dunes, the more popular Valley View Hot Springs has been on our list for quite some time.
 The rustic, nonprofit hot springs destination in San Luis Valley is known for its free-spirited clientele (bathing suits are optional) and natural outdoor ponds.

 I’d planned on stopping at Valley View Hot Springs for an evening soak on Sunday night before we drove to the Dunes on Monday morning.
 But when I gave them a call on Saturday to confirm they could take us, they said their reservations were full all the way through Tuesday!

-Over pineapple mezcal margaritas, she then told me about Black Rock and Manby, two spots with natural hot springs pools that I could *maybe* find along the river an hour north—and probably only go to if we had a four-wheel drive.
+Over pineapple mezcal margaritas, she then told me about Black Rock and Manby (also known as Stagecoach), two spots with natural hot springs pools that I could *maybe* find along the river an hour north—and probably only go to if we had a four-wheel drive.

-The next day, we skipped our original plan of Plaza Blanc and headed toward the little spiritual village of Taos instead.
+The next day, we skipped our original plan of going to Plaza Blanca and headed toward the little spiritual village of Taos instead.
 As we left Taos, though, the southwest sun was getting toasty, and hot springs sounded, well, unpleasantly hot.
 We considered passing on the hot springs altogether, briefly.